Thank you My Love.

 Friends excite me.
-There is this enjoyment I experience in meeting new people, hearing their stories and the connection that follows.
-You know that feeling when you really click with someone and you just want to experience everything with this new friend?!
+I experience this enjoyment in meeting new people, hearing their stories, and the connection that follows.
+You know that feeling when you really click with someone, and you want to experience everything with this new friend?!
 That is me.
 And, I come on way too strong.
 Every time.
-It’s like I stick a fork in a light socket – its explosive, bright and exciting – until all power is lost and I’m left alone sitting in the dark.
+It’s like I stick a fork in a light socket – it’s explosive, bright, and exciting – until all power is lost and I’m left alone sitting in the dark.

 The love of a lifetime is worth at least a million tries.
 I still believe this.
-Now, let me preface this with saying, no, I don’t think he loved me enough for the both of us or that I think someone has the capability of loving us back to normal.
+Now, let me preface this by saying, no, I don’t think he loved me enough for the both of us or that I think someone has the capability of loving us back to being whole or normal.
 But what I am saying is that while I was learning what real love was and commitment meant, what it entailed, and the seriousness of my vows made to him – I also saw the person in myself that he was choosing to love each day.

 This is a letter to my husband –

 You tell me I am beautiful without even looking at me – which at first bothered me because I thought beauty was visually pleasing.
-Until the day I was un-showered, hair thrown up in a messy bun, zero makeup – probably looking all kinds of unkempt – and you looked me in the eyes, pulled me close and told me, “I’m so in love with you and you are so beautiful.”
+Until the day I was un-showered, hair thrown up in a messy bun, zero makeup – probably looking all kinds of unkempt – and you looked me in the eyes, pulled me close, and told me, “I’m so in love with you, and you are so beautiful.”
 It was then that it clicked, you see me differently.
 You see me with love.